How Smart Video Fuels Smart Business

 To help bolster your fleet’s CSA profile and BASIC scores, consider embracing technology to better prepare your drivers and vehicles.
 Well-trained and educated drivers are equally essential to safety success.

 This data then helps to create a record that can be used to develop greater driver awareness of these behaviors, as well as to design training programs that support improved driver actions behind the wheel.
-You can also help support drivers in emergencies with live location tracking, and provide them with improved navigation to keep them on the right (and safest) route.
+You can also help support drivers in emergencies with live location tracking, and provide them with improved navigation to keep them on the right route.

 For inspectors, HOS (hours of service) compliance is an important indicator of a driver’s ability to safely operate their vehicle.
-And come December 16, 2019, all carriers (unless they qualify for an exemption) must have transitioned from an AOBRD to an (Electronic Logging Device) ELD.

 The good news is that ELDs can help drivers and fleets improve the precision of HOS recordkeeping and streamline the process to: